-It must also be noted that the Regulator Valves are not to be operated when the tail water level below Somerset Dam is above the invert of the valves (68.60 m AHD).
+It must also be noted that the Regulator Valves are not to be operated when the tailwater level below Somerset Dam is above the invert of the valves.
 Operating the valves under these circumstances can damage the valves.
 This requirement can be ignored if the structural safety of the dam is at risk.